TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-portal-runas.md

   articleid="b1d09aaa-7185-44ab-999c-b51d64b77a75"
   ownershipid="Compute_Automation" />
 # Azure Automation: Common issues with Run As accounts

 This article provides resources to help you resolve common issues with Run As accounts.

 * **Run As/Classic Run As accounts are unavailable**

-   If you do not have sufficient permissions, Run As and Classic Run As accounts appear **dimmed**.
+   If you do not have sufficient permissions, Run As and Classic Run As accounts appear dimmed.
 To create or update a Run As account, make sure that you have the [permissions required to create a Run As or Classic Run As account](https://docs.microsoft.com/azure/automation/automation-security-overview#permissions).

 * **Error: "You do not have permissions to create.."**

-   When you try to create or update a Run As account, you receive this error.
-See the ["Unable to Update or Create Run As account" section of the troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/shared-resources#unable-create-update).
+   If you receive this error when you try to create or update a Run As account, see the ["Unable to Update or Create Run As account" section of the troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/shared-resources#unable-create-update).

 * **Recreating a Run As/Classic Run As Account that has expired**